Leaderboard

 Showing content with the highest reputation on 12/10/19 in all areas

-As for the fading in the background... they’ve all had that effect for this package... it’s definitely a YMMV situation... the 25 logo looks better than the lousy WFTS logo faded in the background.
+2. As for the fading in the background... they’ve all had that effect for this package... it’s definitely a YMMV situation... the 25 logo looks better than the lousy WFTS logo faded in the background.
 A circle 5 or 7 will look pretty good faded in the background.
 I would add that some logo redesigns or new versions are forthcoming for everybody given the new bugs at the very least.
 For example I already know WXYZ is ditching the fat silver circle 7 logo they’ve been using since they got the Renderon package during the newscasts if not entirely in favor of a more traditional thin logo.
 I wouldn’t necessarily think anybody will debut some other new logo that isn’t just a reimagining of what they have already.
-So what are they doing for promos and station imaging?3 points
+So what are they doing for promos and station imaging?

 2 points

-They better get it right when the package is forced on KSBY and WLEX.
+6. They better get it right when the package is forced on KSBY and WLEX.
 They have stellar packages and themes right now.
 If Scripps gets it wrong on those stations, that would be very unfortunate.
 Scripps is hopefully wising up a little bit from the botched implementation on WTXL and WFTS.
-As @oknewsguy said, it appears that KXXV is making small, baby steps in the right direction.2 points
+As @oknewsguy said, it appears that KXXV is making small, baby steps in the right direction.

-WFTS and WTXL could learn a lesson or two from KXXV.
+7. WFTS and WTXL could learn a lesson or two from KXXV.
 Kind of ridiculous that a station in Tampa Bay didn't implement the graphics as well as a station in Waco.
 I'll give WTXL a pass because they are in a smaller market.
 But it's clear that WFTS could've and should've done better with implementation.
 That's not to say I like these graphics.
-I think Scripps should ultimately go back to the drawing board--or give control over graphics back to each station.2 points
+I think Scripps should ultimately go back to the drawing board--or give control over graphics back to each station.

 1 point